sudara/melatonin_blur/README.md

 <img src="https://github.com/sudara/melatonin_blur/assets/472/b1490023-d9c9-440e-a6b0-d814e548b4b8" width="300" />

-Tests aren't currently run in CI, there's an issue open for it.

 ### How can I run the benchmarks on my machine

-The benchmarks are there, but you'll have to feed them to an existing/another Catch2 project at the moment.
-There's an issue open for this.

 It could be fun to codesign and release the benchmark binaries...
 In general I sort of daydream about JUCE hiring me to release a benchmark plugin utility for JUCE that compares dsp and UI performance across different machines (and reports to the cloud so we can all benefit from results).